 It’s also good to eat plenty of fibre as after childbirth some women have problems going to the loo.

-Best-selling author Annabel Karmel is a leading expert, and best-selling author, on mother and baby nutrition.
+Annabel Karmel is a leading expert, and best-selling author, on mother and baby nutrition.

 "Breastfeeding is very demanding on your energy levels.
 Therefore your diet is just as important when you’re breastfeeding as it was when you were pregnant because you are the primary source of nourishment for your baby."

 She says a good diet will also help you to cope with the demands of a new baby.
-"Keeping up a good milk supply is not only dependent on you eating and drinking well, you also need to look after yourself and take some rest, especially if your baby is keeping your up at night."
+"Keeping up a good milk supply is not only dependent on you eating and drinking well, you also need to look after yourself and take some rest, especially if your baby is keeping you up at night."

 It’s good to drink plenty of liquids.
 Have a drink beside you when you settle down to breastfeed.
 Water, milk and unsweetened fruit juices are all good choices.

 If you’ve been off alcohol for nine months it can be tempting to reach for the wine or pour yourself a nice gin and tonic, but don’t go over the top.

 Alcohol does pass through to breastfed babies in small amounts so it’s sensible to drink very little.
 The NHS advises one or two units once or twice a week is not harmful to a baby whilst breastfeeding.
 Some breastfeeding women avoid alcohol all together to be on the safe side.